-Isbell, E., Stevens, C., Bell, T., Hampton Wray, A., & Neville, H.J. (in press).
+Isbell, E., Stevens, C., Bell, T., Hampton Wray, A., & Neville, H.J.
+(2016).
 5-HTTLPR polymorphism is linked to neural mechanisms of selective attention in preschoolers from lower socioeconomic backgrounds.
-Developmental Cognitive Neuroscience.
+Developmental Cognitive Neuroscience, 22, 36-46. [pdf]

-Stevens, C., Witkow, M., & *Smelt, B. (in press).
+Stevens, C., Witkow, M., & *Smelt, B. (2016).
 Strengthening scientific reasoning skills in introductory psychology: Evidence from community college and liberal arts classrooms.
-Scholarship of Teaching and Learning in Psychology.
+Scholarship of Teaching and Learning in Psychology, 2, 245-260. [pdf]

 Neville, H., Pakulak, E., & Stevens, C. (2015).
 Family-based training to improve cognitive outcomes for children from lower socioeconomic status backgrounds: Emerging themes and challenges.
 Current Opinion in Behavioral Sciences, 4, 166-170. [pdf]